aayvazyan-tgm/RouterManagementProject_RockTheNet/docs/administration.rst

 Administration
 ==============

-By default, SSH is disabled on the Juniper Netscreen 5gt, so we have to enable it.
+By default, SSH is disabled on the Juniper Netscreen 5gt, so in order to use it, we have to enable it first.

 First, we go to Configuration > Admin > Management and set the tick at "Enable SSH (v2)", we don't need SCP.

 Then, we go to Policies and add new policy, as shown in the following